Firstfruits

 That is the question that all men must answer.

+Will you put your hope in your own deeds to earn eternal life, never accepting the gift of God in Jesus Christ?
 Or will you put your hope and faith in him, who is the resurrection and the life?

-Or the answer of brokenness and acknowledgement of your own need_,_ leading to fellowship with the author of life itself.
+Those are the only options.
+The answer of pride and self-sufficiency leading to despair, or the answer of brokenness and acknowledgement of your own need, leading to fellowship with the author of life itself.

-which is signified by the fact that he had the power to rise again from the dead.
+This restored fellowship is based on this simple fact alone - that he gave his life as a pure and holy offering, and was accepted by God.
+This is signified by the fact that he had the power to rise again from the dead.

 May we answer with Martha “Yes, Lord, I believe that You are the Christ, the Son of God, who is to come into the world.”